gustavo-iniguez-goya/decloacker/README.md

     Return information about a path
 ```

- - execute actions to unhide files, directories, processes or kernel rootkits
+Execute actions to unhide files, directories, processes or kernel rootkits.

 ```bash
   scan hidden-files <paths> ... [flags]